Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Discussion

 \section{Discussion}

-Our results indicate that LLMs demonstrate a new kind of bias ---the creation of novel stereotypes---which manifests over repeated interactions in stateful frameworks.
-Through carefully designed experiments inspired by social science literature, we show how LLMs are even more prone than humans to develop such biases, even when underlying differences do not exist.
-While much of the fairness literature focuses on measuring inequality through the lens of \emph{representational bias}~\citep{blodgett-etal-2020-language}, our work demonstrates the consequences of \emph{allocational bias}, i.e., the unequal distribution of outcomes and opportunities, that can stem from the decisions of large language models, which in turn lead to novel representational distortions that reinforce and legitimize these distributive disparities over time.
+Our results demonstrate a new kind of bias in LLMs---the creation of novel stereotypes---which manifest over repeated interactions in stateful frameworks.
+Through carefully designed experiments adapted from social science, we show that LLMs are even more prone than humans to develop these biases even when underlying differences do not exist.
+While much of the fairness literature has focused on inequality through the lens of \emph{representational bias}~\citep{blodgett-etal-2020-language}, our work studies \emph{allocational bias}, the unequal distribution of outcomes and opportunities, which can stem from the decisions of LLMs, and lead to novel representational distortions that reinforce and legitimize these distributive disparities over time.
+The idea of representational bias as not the cause but the consequence of differential allocation also has implications for the economics of statistical discrimination \citep{becker1957economics, phelps1972statistical, arrow1973higher}.
+Our results suggest that even without biases in pretraining data, reward-maximizing behavior in multi-turn paradigms with explore-exploit tradeoffs is sufficient to create bias.

-Counter to existing literature and bias benchmarks, our results reveal that newer and more capable LLMs stratify more severely than their predecessors in identical sequential decision-making scenarios.
-One simple reason for this trend is that better models draw more precise inferences about past outcomes.
-Instead of choosing randomly, a more advanced LLM may favor job candidates from a group when earlier assignments of similar jobs to that group succeeded.
-However, this reasoning-based tendency can be maladaptive, as it risks reducing exploration and, in turn, inadvertently marginalizing certain social groups.
-As LLMs become increasingly capable at optimizing toward a given objective, it is essential to define that objective carefully; while AI systems may succeed in domains with clear ground truth, in social domains where truth is often indeterminate, it is more desirable to thoroughly explore candidate options before exploiting a seemingly optimal outcome.
+Counter to existing literature and benchmarks, our results reveal that more capable LLMs stratify more severely than their predecessors.
+A simple reason is that better models draw more precise inferences about past outcomes: Instead of choosing randomly, a stronger LLM may favor candidates from a group if earlier assignments of similar jobs succeeded.
+However, this seemingly rational tendency can be maladaptive, as it risks reducing exploration and inadvertently marginalizing social groups.
+The crux is that rationality is always measured with respect to an goal---even Thompson sampling creates stratification in the original hiring game~\citep{bai_costly_2025}.
+As LLMs become increasingly capable at optimizing toward a given objective, it is imperative to define the objective carefully; while AI systems may succeed in domains with clear ground truths, in social domains where truth is often indeterminate, it is often desirable to thoroughly explore candidate options before exploiting a seemingly optimal outcome.
+Instead of training models' abilities to achieve goals, it can be more beneficial to instill high-level values that guide them to adaptively imbue their objectives with consistent principles~\citep{bai2022constitutional}.